ButterWatt/ESP32-AntiDeauther/README.md

 All files within this repo are released under the GNU GPL V3 License as per the LICENSE file stored in the root of this repo. *You won't have any way to sell this without sharing the source bruh, also I won't expect that.*

 # Last words
-`I will be *the one* who doesn't beat the Jet2 holiday` - jk, I have no idea what I was done for this repo.
+`I will be *the one* who don't beat the Jet2 holiday` - jk, I have no idea what I was done for this repo for real, trust me.